HardlyDifficult/Tutorials/Chapter2.md

 }
 ```

- - Add 'SuicideIn' to the explosion prefab.
+ - Add **SuicideIn** to the explosion prefab.

 <hr></details><br>
+<details><summary>What did that do?</summary>

+This component starts DeathEffects for a GameObject (which in turn will destroy the GameObject) after a period of time.
+We use it on the explosion to prevent a memory leak by deleting it's GameObject after the explosion itself is no longer visible.

+<hr></details>
 <details><summary>Why bother, the explosion is not visible after a few seconds?</summary>

 Similar to how we destroyed balls which rolled off the bottom of the screen in chapter 1, we need to ensure the explosion GameObjects are destroyed at some point.